itxadii/itxadii/README.md

 ### 🧑‍💻 About Me!

 - 🌐 **Open Source Enthusiast** — love contributing and learning from the community.
-- 💻 **Full Stack Developer** — working with both frontend & backend technologies.
-- 🤖 **AI/ML Curious** — exploring machine learning models and real-world applications.
 - 🌱 **Lifelong Learner** — always learning, building, and experimenting.
 - ✍️ **Currently improving**: DSA, Development, Building end-to-end SaaS, and Python for ML.
 - 📫 **Reach me at**: [itzzsecure@gmail.com](mailto:itzzsecure@gmail.com)